 Our history is riddle with examples of what the lack of moral development will do to a leader.
 Many Christians and denominations supported the eugenics movement and more specifically, the American Eugenics Society (AES).
 The eugenics movement sought to improve the human race by limiting the reproduction of “undesirables”: immigrants, People of Color (particularly African Americans), and those with disabilities.
 It was believed that these groups of people were less intelligent, had criminal tendencies, and were a drain on societal resources.

 For Christians to rally behind a concept that is counteractive to the first commandment given to man ( be fruitful and multiply) is a direct reflection of what happens when leaders lack moral development.
 A leader can pour out something that is not inside of them.
 Do we view them through a lens of deficit, highlighting only what is lacking, or through the lens of asset, seeing each person's unique value and worth?
 Again more questions to consider when we speak of moral development.
 Moral development has to pair with Imago Dei and Spirituality.
 If not then there isn’t a clear base of what is being developed morally.
 There are laws in America such as LGBTQ rights that are debated and accepted however the bible has clear scriptures on such matter.
 The moral compass of an organization or even country constantly evolves to suit the needs of its subjects, but the word doesn’t change.
 I think having a mora compass rooted in spirituality is critical to develop leaders in the world who are doing kingdom work.

+There is no conclusion to this paper.
+It would have needed to be something like this:

+Because self-concept is rooted in Imago Dei, spirituality is grounded in connectedness, and moral development is the inner development of the character of a leader, these three concepts are the most critical criteria for leadership.

+--Do you see how I want back and referred to your original thesis?

+Rubric: How We grade the essay

+Thesis statement clear 5 points/5

+Introductory paragraph 5 points/5

+Main points, and overall coherence/unity of the essay 5 points /3

+4. Conclusion/closing paragraph 5 points/0

+5. Mechanics: Grammar & APA 7 formatting 5 points/4

+Grading Scale: Total Points: 25 points/ 17

+A= 25

+A-= 24-23

+B= 22-19

+B-= 18-17 NC=No Credit, needs revision

 WORKS CITED